publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schVII/m__us_usc_t25_s1773b.md

     (a) __Acceptance by Secretary__

-        The Secretary shall accept the conveyance of the lands described in subsection (c) of this section, and the Outer Hylebos tidelands property referred to in section VIII, A,1,c of the Settlement Agreement, subject to the terms and conditions of the Settlement Agreement and shall hold such lands in trust for the benefit of the Tribe.
+        The Secretary shall accept the conveyance of the lands described in subsection (c), and the Outer Hylebos tidelands property referred to in section VIII, A,1,c of the Settlement Agreement, subject to the terms and conditions of the Settlement Agreement and shall hold such lands in trust for the benefit of the Tribe.

     (b) __Contamination__

         (1) Contamination audits and cleanup of settlement lands shall be carried out in accordance with the Settlement Agreement and document 1 of the Technical Documents.

-        (2) The Tribe shall not be liable for the cleanup costs or in any other manner for contamination on properties described in subsection (c) of this section except any contamination caused by the Tribe’s activities after conveyance of these properties to the Tribe under the terms of the Settlement Agreement and document 1 of the Technical Documents.
+        (2) The Tribe shall not be liable for the cleanup costs or in any other manner for contamination on properties described in subsection (c) except any contamination caused by the Tribe’s activities after conveyance of these properties to the Tribe under the terms of the Settlement Agreement and document 1 of the Technical Documents.

     (c) __Lands described__

-    The lands referred to in subsection (a) of this section, and more particularly described in the Settlement Agreement, are as follows:
+    The lands referred to in subsection (a), and more particularly described in the Settlement Agreement, are as follows:

         (1) The Blair Waterway property, comprised of approximately 43.4 acres.